 In Las Vegas and other parts of the country, distracted driving is a hot-button issue.
-Many states have worked to ban mobile texting and mobile device use while driving.
+Many states have worked to ban mobile texting and mobile device use while driving, which Nevada recently did as well.
+This has been music to ears (all puns intended) of many a Las Vegas car accident lawyer.
 Does music fall into the same category of a hazard, or is it something that can help you drive more safely?
 The influence of music on driving has been widely studied, but researchers are divided about the exact impact of music on driving is.

 The Case for Music: Why Listening to Music While Driving Might be a Good Thing